emvc/emvc-guide/content/guide/formats.md

 ### Controllers : Formats

-Part of Locomotive's support for REST principles is the ability to represent a single resource with multiple data formats.
+Part of emvc's support for REST principles is the ability to represent a single resource with multiple data formats.
 In technical terms this is known as content negotiation, as it gives a client the ability to specify what format it prefers to receive in response to a request.